-Sixty Somethings are a growing force in the labor market which isn’t surprising since we’re living longer and have changed how we view retirement.
-But whether you are already retired or are still working, you will need to make some key financial planning decisions affecting retirement, even if you aren’t retiring any time soon.
-Here is Beacon Pointe’s list of top tips to get you on track to live your life your way in your sixties and beyond.
+Sixty Somethings are a growing force in the labor market which isn’t surprising since we are living longer and have changed how we view retirement.
+But whether you are already retired or are still working, you will need to make some key financial planning decisions affecting your retirement.
+Here is Beacon Pointe’s list of top tips to live life your way in your sixties and beyond.

-Now’s the time to determine if your resources will allow you to live the way you want to live once you’re not bringing home a paycheck, so you need to take a realistic look at your future lifestyle.
+Picture Your Future Lifestyle.
+Now is the time to determine if your resources will allow you to live the way you want to live once you are not bringing home a paycheck, so you need to take a realistic look at your future lifestyle.
 What activities do you enjoy?
 Will you work part-time?
 Will you downsize, relocate or buy a second home?
 Do you plan on traveling?
-If you’re married, your spouse may have very different answers to these questions, so we recommend brainstorming separately and then coming together to develop your joint vision.
-Once you have your vision, estimate how your income and expenses will change (our Beacon Pointe expense worksheet might be a helpful tool) as you’ll need those estimates to determine if your retirement picture is a reality, needs to be modified, or what it’ll take to make it a reality.
+If you are married, your spouse may have very different answers to these questions, so we recommend brainstorming separately and then coming together to develop your joint vision.
+Once you have your vision, estimate how your income and expenses will change (download Beacon Pointe’s Expense Worksheet from our website www.beaconpointe.com) as you will need those estimates to determine if your retirement picture is realistic, needs to be modified, or what it will take to make it a reality.

 Create a Plan to Make Your Vision a Reality.
-You may be shocked to learn that to retire at age 67 and replace 85% of your pre-retirement income you might need to have saved at least eight times your current income.
-While you can get an estimate using an online calculator, retirement is close enough to consider getting professional help, as slightly different inputs can significantly alter your data projections.
-An advisor can help you create a plan to get you on track and give you the framework to make key decisions such as how long to work, where to pull from first, how much you can afford to spend from your portfolio, whether to work part-time, whether you can afford to buy a second home or whether you need to scale back a bit.
-Just don’t retire without some serious number crunching because re-entering the workforce might be difficult and a new job might be less lucrative.
+You may be shocked to learn that to retire at age 67 and replace 85% of your pre-retirement after-tax income you might need to have saved about eight times your current income by now.1While you can get an estimate using an online calculator, retirement is close enough to consider getting professional help, as slightly different inputs can significantly alter your data projections.
+A Beacon Pointe advisor can help you create a plan to get you on track and give you the framework to make key decisions such as how long to work, where to pull from first, how much you can afford to spend from your portfolio, whether to work part-time, whether you can afford to buy a second home or whether you need to scale back a bit.
+Do not retire without some serious number crunching because re-entering the workforce might be difficult and a new job might be less lucrative.

 Carefully Consider How and When to Take Social Security.
 One of the biggest financial decisions you’ll make in your sixties is deciding how and when to take Social Security.
-While most Americans need to collect Social Security as soon as it’s available (age 62 or 60 if you’re widowed) to make ends meet, Beacon Pointe’s top tip here is to avoid taking benefits too soon.
-Taking benefits at 62 means you’ll only receive about 75% of the monthly benefit otherwise available to you at your full retirement age (“FRA”) which is 66 for those born between 1943-1954.
-Plus, if you’re still working while collecting Social Security and haven’t reached your FRA, Social Security will reduce your benefits by $1 for every $2 earned over the earnings cap ($16,920 in 2017).
-Delaying taking benefits until age 70 can increase your benefit to 132% of your FRA benefit, so if you can swing it and have a normal life expectancy, it probably makes sense to take advantage of the 8% annual bump in benefits you’d receive until your age 70 by delaying (don’t delay taking spousal benefits beyond your FRA as these don’t increase after FRA).
+While most Americans need to collect Social Security as soon as it is available (age 62 or 60 if you are widowed) to make ends meet, Beacon Pointe’s top tip here is to avoid taking benefits too soon.
+Taking benefits at 62 means you will only receive about 75% of the monthly benefit otherwise available to you at your full retirement age (“FRA”), which is 67 for those born in 1960 or later.
+Plus, if you are still working while collecting Social Security and haven’t reached your FRA, Social Security will reduce your benefits by $1 for every $2 earned over the earnings cap ($18,960 in 2021).
+Delaying taking benefits until age 70 can increase your benefit up to 124% of your FRA benefit, so if you can swing it and have a normal to long life expectancy, it probably makes sense to take advantage of the 8% annual bump in benefits you’d receive by delaying until you are age 70 (don’t delay taking spousal benefits beyond your FRA as these do not increase after FRA).
 For questions or an estimate of your benefits, contact Social Security (800) 772-1213 or visit their website.

 Medicare and Social Security can be tricky, and it is important to be strategic when it comes to both, so if you need guidance on planning out your financial (retirement) future, please do not hesitate to contact Beacon Pointe for assistance.

-Most people over age 65 will have some health deterioration requiring them to stay in a long-term care facility or have help at home with the activities of daily living (getting around, eating and bathing) and Medicare doesn’t cover long-term care (LTC).
-Make sure you either set aside funds to cover this likely future cost or get moving on applying for a LTC policy as premiums increase and your insurability declines with age.
-Your sixties is also the time to make sure you have an estate plan to control who receives your assets and how key people will distribute your assets and care for you in case of incapacity or death.
-If you have a plan but haven’t reviewed it in five years or you’ve had some major life changes occur (marriage, divorce or the birth or death of a loved one) it’s time to call your attorney for a review.
+Have Back Up Plans.
+Most people over age 65 will have some health deterioration requiring them to stay in a long-term care facility or have help at home with the activities of daily living (getting around, eating and bathing) and Medicare doesn’t cover long-term care (LTC) expenses.
+Make sure you either set aside funds to cover this likely future cost or get moving on applying for a LTC insurance policy as premiums increase and your insurability declines with age.
+Your sixties are also the time to make sure you have an estate plan to control who receives your assets and how key people will distribute your assets and care for you on your incapacity or death.
+If you have a plan but haven’t reviewed it in five years, or you have had some major life changes occur (marriage, divorce or the birth or death of a loved one), it is time to call your attorney for a review.
 Now is also the time to review your beneficiary designations on life insurance, annuities, IRAs and workplace retirement plans to make sure the benefits pass to the right people, particularly since your will or trust won’t control these benefits.